publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schI/stB/pt5/m__us_usc_t29_s1132.md

             (A) pursuant to any settlement agreement with the Secretary, or

-            (B) ordered by a court to be paid by such fiduciary or other person to a plan or its participants and beneficiaries in a judicial proceeding instituted by the Secretary under subsection (a)(2) or (a)(5) of this section.
+            (B) ordered by a court to be paid by such fiduciary or other person to a plan or its participants and beneficiaries in a judicial proceeding instituted by the Secretary under subsection (a)(2) or (a)(5).

         (3)